Japanese man hospitalized with pneumonia in Wuhan dies, coronavirus suspected

-TOKYO (Reuters) - A Japanese man hospitalized with pneumonia in the Chinese city of Wuhan, the epicenter of a coronavirus outbreak, has died, Japan’s foreign ministry said in a statement on Saturday.
+TOKYO, Feb 8 (Reuters) - A Japanese man hospitalized with pneumonia in the Chinese city of Wuhan, the epicentre of a coronavirus outbreak, has died, Japan’s foreign ministry said in a statement on Saturday.

 The man in his sixties was suspected of having been infected with the coronavirus but due to difficulties in diagnosing the disease the cause of death was given as viral pneumonia, the foreign ministry said citing Chinese medical authorities.